 - 1/4 cup honey

-Preheat the oven to 350F and spray a bundt pan with oil.
+Preheat the oven to 350F and spray a bundt pan with oil or cooking spray.

 In a large bowl, combine the flour, baking powder, baking soda, salt and sugar.
 Whisk until combined.

 In a medium bowl, combine the remaining ingredients and mix together until smooth.
-Pour into the dry ingredients and mix with a whisk and/or rubber spatula until fully combined (don’t over-mix the batter).
+Add the wet ingredients to the dry ingredients and mix with a whisk and/or rubber spatula until fully combined (don’t over-mix the batter).
+The batter will be quite thick.

-Pour the batter into the prepared bundt pan and bake for 40-45 minutes or until a toothpick inserted into the centre comes out clean with no crumbs.
+Spoon the batter into the prepared bundt pan, smooth the top with the back of a spoon to even it out, and bake for 40-45 minutes or until a toothpick inserted into the centre comes out clean with no crumbs.
 Remove from the oven and let the cake sit for 5-10 minutes before inverting onto a cooling rack.